whynotdakshh/ZyroN-Privacy-Policy/README.md

 We may update this Privacy Policy at any time.

 Changes will be reflected by updating the "Last Updated" date.
-Continued use of Sangam means you accept the updated policy.
+Continued use of Sargam means you accept the updated policy.

 ---